franciccone/ecommerce-react/README.md

 ## Dependencies

 - React Bootstrap and Bootstrap Vanilla [(according to React Bootstrap advice)](https://react-bootstrap.github.io/getting-started/introduction/) to give format to the application.
-- FireBase for data persistence
+- FireBase for data persistence and images saving.
 - Sweetalerts2 to announce the successful or failed booking.
 - React Router Dom for navigation.
 - React Icons to add icons.